travis-ci/docs-travis-ci-com/user/languages/python.md

   - DJANGO_VERSION=1.8.2
 ```

 and then use ENV variable values in your dependencies installation scripts, test cases or test script parameter values.
-Here we use DB variable value to instruct pip to install an exact version:
+Here we use ENV variable value to instruct pip to install an exact version:

 ```yaml
 install: